Kripner/neptune-exporter/docs/model.md

   - See https://docs.wandb.ai/guides/artifacts/

 - **file series** → artifacts?
   - artifacts do not seem to be associated with a step.
-Specific files like images, videos, etc. can be, but it'd be risky to map our files to either metrics or artifacts dpeending on their mimetype.
+Specific files like images, videos, etc. can be, but it'd be risky to map our files to either metrics or artifacts depending on their mimetype.
 Probably should just include the step in the artifact name.

 - **source code** → code
   - neptune optionally logs some source code (under path `source_code/`).
-It would be an UI improvement to log it as a code using `log_code`
+It would be a UI improvement to log it as code using `log_code`